 Masters in forensic psychology programs, perhaps one of the most common options, typically offer a Master of Art or a Master of Science degree.
 Either type might be in psychology with an emphasis in forensic psychology or in forensic psychology itself.

-Forensic psychology PhD programs typically offer a Doctorate of Psychology or Doctorate of Philosophy degree.
-A Ph.D. is a research focused degree, while the Psy.D. is a clinical degree.
+Forensic pscyhology doctorate degree programs typically offer a Doctorate of Psychology (PsyD) or Doctorate of Philosophy degree.
+Forensic psychology PhD programs are research focused programs, while the Psy.D. is a clinical degree.
 Either might focus primarily on forensic psychology or offer a forensics track.